-Master of Arts in History (Archival Administration)
+Master of Art in History

-About This Program
+About the Program

-The Master of Arts in History offers students a general graduate degree, with courses in a broad array of geographic and temporal topics, including US, European, African, Latin American, Transatlantic and Transnational histories.
+The Master of Arts in History offers students a general graduate degree, with courses in a broad array of geographic and temporal topics, including U.S., European, African, Latin American, Transatlantic and Transnational histories.
 In the flexible master's degree curriculum, apart from two required courses early in the program, students tailor their course of study among available course offerings to meet individual interests and career objectives.
 Students may choose to complete a thesis or select a non-thesis option.
-Coursework and internships in Archival Administration certification and/or Public History are also available as part of the master's program.